 Name Enter the list name.
 Comment Enter additional comments (optional).
-IP addresses/Hostn ames Enter the IP address(es) or hostname(s) of the FortiGate devices.
+IP addresses/Hostna ames Enter the FortiGate IP address(es) or hostname(s).
 You can also use an FQDN.
 Press the Enter key to add additional IP addresses.
-Connect to local su bnets only Enable to only allow connection to local subnets.
-Use connection key , Enable the connection key endpoints can use to connect to FortiGate units.
+Connect to local su bnets only Only allow connection to local subnets.
+Use connection key Enable the connection key endpoints can use to connect to FortiGates.
 New connection key Enter the connection key.
 Confirm new connection key Reenter the connection key to confirm.
 Managed by EMS Select an option from the dropdown list.
 Users can configure this IP address in System Settings > Server .